bengtmartensson/IrpTransmogrifier/README.md

 There is also an XSLT stylesheet, which technically translates the XML to HTML, allowing for a user friendly reading of IrpProtocols.xml in the browser.

-The program is capable of reading and translating the old format.
+The program is capable of reading and translating to and from the old format.

 ## Usage
 Using from the command line, this is a command with subcommands